LeboMeje/simple_shell/README.md

 All builtins return zero on success and one or two on incorrect usage (indicated by a corresponding error message).

+Signals
-SignalsWhile running in interactive mode, hsh ignores the keyboard input Ctrl+c.
+While running in interactive mode, hsh ignores the keyboard input Ctrl+c.
 Alternatively, an input of end-of-file (Ctrl+d) will exit the program.

 User hits Ctrl+d in the third line.